Azure/AKS-Landing-Zone-Accelerator/Scenarios/Backup-Restore/velero_terraform_sample/README.md

 **Backup & Restore of metadata + cluster configuration**

-  -  Velero has a concept of *BackupStorageLocation* : defined as a bucket (in an Azure Storage Account), in which all Velero data is stored.
+  -  Velero has a concept of *BackupStorageLocation* : defined as a container (in an Azure Storage Account), in which all Velero data is stored.
 (You can define multiple BackupStorageLocations for different backup destinations)

   -  On Azure, you would use `velero-plugin-for-microsoft-azure`, *in addition* to a plugin/configuration for persisent volumes backups.